Visiting Human Disaster: Our Journey to the Aral Sea, Uzbekistan.

 [Picture from the internet] Satellite photos showing the disappearing water in the Aral Sea since 1990.

-I had never heard of the Aral Sea before but we watched it on a documentary prior to leaving New Zealand and we were hooked, and fascinated.
-[How could something like this be so damaged by the hands of humans?!].
+I had never heard of the Aral Sea before but we watched it on a documentary prior to leaving New Zealand and we were hooked – and fascinated.

 We decided to add the Aral Sea in Uzbekistan to our growing list of must-see destinations for our trip.